Maruti Baleno Petrol, CNG Variants Explained — Which One To Buy?

 • Wide sales and service network, easy availability of spares and skilled labour of the Baleno will make it easy to own and maintain

-• Missing features like rear armrest, tyre pressure monitoring, and sunroof
+• Missing features like rear armrest, tyre pressure monitoring and sunroof

 The CNG-manual powertrain is available in the mid-spec Delta and Zeta variants with an ex-showroom price of Rs.
-8.28 lakh and Rs.
-9.21 lakh, respectively.
+8.44 lakh and Rs.
+9.37 lakh, respectively.
 These prices are Rs.
-95,000 higher than those of the respective petrol-manual variants.
+90,000 higher than those of the respective petrol-manual variants.

-MARUTI SUZUKI NEXA BALENO PRICES
+MARUTI SUZUKI BALENO PRICES

-EX-SHOWROOM | DECEMBER 2022
+EX-SHOWROOM | JULY 2025

 Variant